 Providing comfort to a member of the military, a veteran or their family

 Home fires are the most common disasters that the Red Cross responds to each year.
-Here in Rhode Island, we responded to more than 300 home fires in the last year.
+Here in Connecticut, we responded to 700 home fires in the last year.
+More than 2,250 volunteers supported the activities and logged a total of over 265,000 hours of service resulting in a contribution valued at over $7.6 million.
 Volunteers drop everything – at any time of the day or night – to help people who have lost everything.
 “These are the moments when I can witness strangers helping other strangers in their greatest moments of need,” said Red Cross volunteer Cindy Huge.
 Read more about why Huge leaves her home in the middle of the night to her others: https://redcrosschat.org/2017/12/05/compassion-after-a-home-fire/.

 WHAT WE DO The Red Cross has been helping people in need for more than 130 years.
 And much of our work is accomplished through the work of our volunteers.
 The Red Cross: